AshesOfPhoenix/telepost/README.md

     3.1.
 Create a subdirectory for the certificates called `certs`

     3.2.
 Create a key and a certificate
-    - openssl genrsa -out project_key.pem 2048
+    - openssl genrsa -out key.pem 2048
-    - openssl req -new -key project_key.pem -out project_csr.pem
+    - openssl req -new -key key.pem -out csr.pem
-    - openssl x509 -req -days 365 -in project_csr.pem -signkey project_key.pem -out project_cert.pem
+    - openssl x509 -req -days 365 -in csr.pem -signkey key.pem -out cert.pem

 2. Create a `.env` file with the variables from the .env.example file